Why Do My New Glasses Have Numbers On The Lenses? | Clear Lens Clarity

 If you notice temporary ink markings on your new glasses, it’s best not to rub them aggressively right away.
 Ask your optician how best to remove these marks safely without scratching coatings like anti-reflective layers.

-Mild soap and water usually work well; avoid harsh chemicals that could damage delicate surfaces.
-For permanently etched numbers, no cleaning is required since they don’t affect clarity.
+Mild soap and water or the cleaning method recommended by your optician usually works well; avoid harsh chemicals that could damage delicate surfaces.
+For permanently etched markings, no special removal is needed since they are generally faint and positioned so they should not meaningfully affect clarity.

 Proper care extends beyond cleaning: